Pearl Barley Kasha

 3. Bring to a boil over medium heat.
 After it starts bubbling immediately reduce the heat to low.

-5. Remove the pot from heat, cover and let steep for 30 minutes.
+5. Remove from heat, cover and let steep for 30 minutes.

 6. Add salt and maple syrup to taste and mix well.